XJYao/JYModel/README.md

 7. In School.m, repeat the above steps if necessary.

 8. Finally, call 'autoGeneratePropertiesWithJSONString'、'autoGeneratePropertiesWithJSONDict' or 'autoGeneratePropertiesWithJSONData' depend on what kind of your JSON data.
+It will return the result.
+If result is nil, there are something wrong.

 ```
 NSString *result = [Person autoGeneratePropertiesWithJSONString:json];